 You may not be receiving benefits from any other income insurance.

 Career Coaching - new service as part of your income insurance

 Members who are unemployed and receiving benefits from SULF’s income insurance may also receive career coaching.
 This service consists of individual assistance from certified coaches, a documented action plan and participation in different seminars.

-• You can never receive more unemployment benefit than 80% of your previous income.
+You can never receive more unemployment benefit than approximately 80 percent of your previous income.

-• As a full-time unemployed person, your benefit period is 300 days, but as a part-time unemployed person there may be other limits.
+As a full-time unemployed person, your benefit period is 300 days, but as a part-time unemployed person there may be other limits.
 Read more at the Akademikernas a-kassa web site.

 Benefits are paid in arrears.
-Unemployment benefits are paid after you have submitted your card to the Akademikernas a-kassa, AEA.
-SULF income insurance is paid after you have submitted your payment notifications from AEA.
-Processing period is approximately 5 days in both cases.
+Unemployment benefits are paid after you have submitted your card to the Akademikernas a-kassa.
+SULF income insurance is paid after you have submitted your payment notifications from Akademikernas a-kassa.

 Calculate your benefits